microsoft/FluidFramework/examples/hosts/app-integration/schema-upgrade/README.md

 # @fluid-example/app-integration-schema-upgrade

-This demo experiments with an approach for migrating data from an existing Fluid container into a new Fluid container which may have a different schema or code running on it.
+This example experiments with an approach for migrating data from an existing Fluid container into a new Fluid container which may have a different schema or code running on it.

 Please note that the ideas explored here are experimental and under development.
 They are not yet recommended for broad use in production.